 - Staying under maximum running times for the year (usually less than 100 hours per year);

-- Keeping records of performance tests and tune-ups on the equipment demonstrating the emissions of NOx, SOx, and particulate matter from the engines.
+- Keeping records of performance tests and tune-ups on the equipment demonstrating the emissions of NOx, sulfur oxides (SOx), and particulate matter from the engines.

-Fueling StationsAir emissions from gasoline dispensing facilities (GDF) are regulated under the CAA.
-EPA has a summary for Controlling Air Emissions from Gasoline Dispensing Facilities.
-The CAA requires gasoline dispensing facilities (such as at service stations, convenience stores, and rental and fleet service centers) to check for gasoline leaks and use good housekeeping procedures to prevent evaporation of gasoline.
-Facilities with monthly gasoline throughputs of 10,000 gallons or more must have submerged fill pipes when loading fuel storage tanks and vapor balancing between the storage tank and the tank truck.
+Fueling StationsAir emissions from gasoline dispensing facilities (GDFs) are regulated under the CAA.
+EPA has a Summary of Regulations Controlling Air Emissions from Gasoline Dispensing Facilities (GDF).
+The CAA requires GDFs (such as service stations, convenience stores, and rental and fleet service centers) to check for gasoline leaks and use good management practices to prevent evaporation of gasoline.
+GDFs with monthly gasoline throughputs of 10,000 gallons or more must have submerged fill pipes when loading fuel storage tanks.
+GDFs with a monthly throughput of 100,000 gallons or more must also use vapor balancing between the storage tank and the tank truck.
 For more information, visit the RCC’s Gasoline and Fuel Dealers page.

 There are often additional state and local air regulations for gas stations, especially for facilities in a nonattainment area.